olleharstedt/olleharstedt.github.io/_posts/2022-01-27-on-composability-in-software-design.markdown

     // ...
 }
 ```
-* Side-effects (writing/reading to/from IO, file, database, etc) decrease composability, move them up in the stack trace when possible
+* Side-effects[^2] decrease composability, move them up in the stack trace when possible
 ```java
 // Not good
 function processOrders(orderIds) {